Frequently asked questions

 We have existing GDPR guidelines and place which will reviewed and enhanced, if necessary, over the coming months.
 There will be changes to some of the T&C’s associated with the exhibition and we will inform those that these changes effect in good time.

-Will BTYSTE be livestreamed for students who can’t attend due to social distancing measures?
+Will BTYSTE be livestreamed for students who can’t attend in person?

 Yes, students can access the portal to view projects, sponsors stands and shows at https://portal.btyoungscientist.com/